blingusblongus/service-now-custom-component-setup/README.md

 4. Reference passed in properties inside components by with `const { properties } = state`
 5. Set up an Effect to query the ServiceNow REST api using the passed-in properties
 6. Connect that effect with the appropriate action and action handler (probably `{ COMPONENT_RENDERED } = actionTypes`, with actionTypes imported from '@service-now/core-ui`)
-7. Update component state with the response from the REST api, and render the result
+7. Update component state/properties with the response from the REST api, and render the result

 ## Setup